eth-cscs/sarus/doc/user/user_guide.rst

     124M debian.tar

-Then, transfer the archive to the HPC system and use the :program:`sarus load` command, followed by the archive filename and the descriptor you want to give to the Sarus image:
+Then, transfer the archive to the HPC system and use the :program:`sarus load` command, followed by the archive filename and the reference you want to give to the Sarus image:

 .. code-block:: bash